-Cheating on activities is almost impossible to detect because I allow students to collaborate and assist each other.
+Cheating on activities is almost impossible because I allow students to collaborate and assist each other.
 Copy and paste is not allowed, but it is difficult to detect and prove, so I normally do not bother.
-You should try to understand the work you submit because it helps you prepare for the exams and future courses.
+You should try to understand the work you submit because it helps you prepare for the exams.